hyperjump-io/json-schema-bundle/README.md

        identifier of the embedded schema.
 This naming is unlikely to collide with actual definitions, but if you want to be sure, you can use the "uuid" strategy instead to be sure you get a unique name.
+     * externalSchemas: string[] (default: []) -- A list of schemas URIs that are available externally and should not be included in the bundle.
 * **setMetaOutputFormat**: (outputFormat: OutputFormat = DETAILED) => undefined

     Set the output format for meta-validation.
 Meta-validation output is only